transmute-industries/context/element/index.md

 ### Conclusion

 This is an example of how contexts and documentation can be hosted together, using markdown instead of ReSpec...
-You should probably use ReSpec if you plan to submit your context to the W3C.
+You should probably use ReSpec if you plan to submit your context to the W3C, for example: [lds-ecdsa-secp256k1-2019](https://github.com/w3c-dvcg/lds-ecdsa-secp256k1-2019/pull/2)

 - [respec](https://github.com/w3c/respec)